CodeGirl78/liftoff-assignments/P2-Project_Outline/README.md

 This project was motivated by my need for organization of my own music library in which I’m an avid collector of CDs, cassette tapes, and record albums.
 It is my hope that other avid music collectors will be able to find this useful for their collections as well.

 ### Features
-*	User sign-up: Users will be able to create a new account for themselves, allowing them to create their very own music collection by inputting their own music albums.
+*	**User sign-up**: Users will be able to create a new account for themselves, allowing them to create their very own music collection by inputting their own music albums.
-*	User login:  After creating their account, users will be able to log both in and out.
+*	**User login**:  After creating their account, users will be able to log both in and out.
-*	Add albums:  Users will be able to add an album.
+*	**Add albums**:  Users will be able to add an album.
-*	Delete albums: Users will be able to delete an album.
+*	**Delete albums**: Users will be able to delete an album.
-*	Search: Users will be able to search for albums based on the artist’s first name, last name, album title, or genre.
+*	**Search**: Users will be able to search for albums based on the artist’s first name, last name, album title, or genre.

 ### Technologies
 *	C#/.Net